 - Press "saute" setting on your Instant Pot.
 Wait 2 minutes, then add olive oil.
 Place meat in the Instant Pot.
 Let it sear on each side for 2 to 3 minutes.
 Remove onto a plate.

-- Add 1/4 cup of water and deglaze the bottom of the pot (with a wooden spoon, scrape any cooked on bits).
-Add remaining water.
+Add 1/4 cup of water and deglaze the bottom of the pot (with a wooden spoon, scrape any cooked on bits).
+Add remaining water and apple cider vinegar.

 - Place pork back in the IP.
 Sprinkle chopped onion around and between the meat pieces.